Artin Approximation: Classical Artin Approximation

+During the 70s and the 80s one of the main objectives concerning the Artin Approximation Problem was to find necessary and sufficient conditions for a local ring $(A,\m_A)$ to have the Artin Approximation Property, i.e. such that the set of solutions in $A^m$ of any system of algebraic equations $(\mathcal{S})$ in $m$ variables with coefficients in $A$ is dense for the Krull topology in the set of solutions of $(\mathcal{S})$ in $\wdh{A}^m$. \\ Let us recall that the Krull topology on $A$ is the topology induced by the following norm: $|a|:=e^{-\ord(a)}$ for all $a\in A\backslash\{0\}$.
+The problem was to find a way of proving approximation results without using the Weierstrass Division Theorem which does not hold for every Henselian local ring (see Example \ref{ex_nested}).\\

+\begin{remark} The most important case is when the ring $A$ is Noetherian.
+So in the following we only consider this case.
+But there are also examples of non-Noetherian rings $A$ that satisfy analogues of the Artin Approximation Property, see \cite{Sch1,M-B'}.
+See also \cite{To76} for the case of $\mathcal C^\infty$ real function germs. \end{remark}

-During the 70 and the 80 one of the main objectives about the Artin Approximation Problem was to find necessary and sufficient conditions on a local ring $A$ for it having the Artin Approximation Property, i.e. such that the set of solutions in $A^m$ of any system of algebraic equations $(\mathcal{S})$ in $m$ variables with coefficients in $A$ is dense for the Krull topology in the set of solutions of $(\mathcal{S})$ in $\wdh{A}^m$.
-Let us recall that the Krull topology on $A$ is the topology induced by the following norm: $|a|:=e^{-\ord(a)}$ for all $a\in A\backslash\{0\}$.
-The problem was to find a way of proving approximation results without using the Weierstrass Division Theorem which does not hold for every Henselian local ring (see Example \ref{ex_nested}). \begin{remark} Let $P(y)\in A[y]$ satisfy $P(0)\in\m_A $ and $\frac{\partial P}{\partial y}(0)\notin \m_A$.
-Then, by the Implicit Function Theorem for complete local rings, $P(y)$ has a unique root in $\wdh{A}$ equal to 0 modulo $\m_A$.
-Thus if we want being able to approximate roots of $P(y)$ in $\wdh{A}$ by roots of $P(y)$ in $A$, a necessary condition is that the root of $P(y)$ constructed by the Implicit Function Theorem is in $A$.
-Thus it is clear that if a local ring $A$ has the Artin Approximation Property then $A$ is necessarily Henselian. \end{remark} In fact M. Artin conjectured that a sufficient condition would be that $A$ is an excellent Henselian local ring (Conjecture (1.3) \cite{Ar70} or \cite{Ar82} where the result is proven when $A$ is the ring of convergent power series).
-The idea to prove this conjecture is to generalize P\l oski Theorem \ref{Pl} and a theorem of desingularization of A. N\'eron \cite{Ne}.
+\begin{remark} Let $P(y)\in A[y]$ satisfy $P(0)\in\m_A $ and $\frac{\partial P}{\partial y}(0)\notin \m_A$.
+Then, by the Implicit Function Theorem for complete local rings (see Example \ref{ex_henselian} and Theorem \ref{IFT}), $P(y)$ has a unique root in $\wdh{A}$ equal to 0 modulo $\m_A$.
+Thus if we want to be able to approximate roots of $P(y)$ in $\wdh{A}$ by roots of $P(y)$ in $A$, a necessary condition is that the root of $P(y)$ constructed by the Implicit Function Theorem is in $A$.
+Thus it is clear that if a local ring $A$ has the Artin Approximation Property then $A$ has to satisfy the Implicit Function Theorem, in other words $A$ is necessarily Henselian (see Appendix \ref{etale_app} for a definition of a Henselian ring). \end{remark} In fact M. Artin conjectured that a sufficient condition would be that $A$ is an excellent Henselian local ring (see \cite[Conjecture (1.3)]{Ar70} or \cite{Ar82} where the result is proven when $A$ is the ring of convergent power series).
+The idea emerges soon that in order to prove this conjecture one should generalize P\l oski's Theorem \ref{Pl} and a theorem of desingularization of A. N\'eron \cite{Ne} (see \cite[Question 3]{Ra72}).
 This generalization is the following (for the definitions and properties of a regular morphism and of an excellent local ring cf. Appendix \ref{regular_app} - for those concerning smooth and Žtale morphisms cf. Appendix \ref{etale_app}):